invae/oscp_field_manual/docs/metasploit_framework/msfconsole.md

 1. Catch a 32 bit meterpreter shell
 2. Run 32 bit suggester via 32 bit meterpreter shell
 3. Catch a 64 bit meterpreter shell, we now have **two** distinct sessions
-4. run 64 bit suggestor via meterpreter shell
+4. run 64 bit suggester via meterpreter shell
-5. Analyse the suggested attack surface
+5. Analyze the suggested attack surface
 6. Run exploits in the according 32 or 64 bit sessions

 Opsec to be considered